AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/kpi.md

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.

-The report endpoint described in this guide are routed through analytics.adobe.io.
-To use them, you will need to first create a client with access to the Adobe Analytics Reporting API.
+The report endpoint described in this guide is routed through analytics.adobe.io.
+To use it, you will need to first create a client with access to the Adobe Analytics Reporting API.
 For more information, refer to [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/).

 ## Report features

-This guide shows example instructions for a basic date-trended daily KPI report, with key metrics for *Visits*, *Orders*, and *Revenue* over the past 30 days.
-The requests and responses in this example can be used to produce similar reports for the following purposes:
+This guide shows an example for reporting key metrics over the past 30 days.
+You can use the requests and responses in this example to produce similar reports for the following purposes:

 * Populating dashboards
 * Exporting data to CSV files